fennec-lang/fennec/docs/4-misc.md

     - need to unify enums and structs to allow to model OO-like or FP-like (like rust virtual struct idea)
       - need a smooth way up from a "just enum" to "enum with data"
       - also a smooth way up from "just a struct" to "actually there are variants that share some common fields"
+        - also want a smooth way to transition from concrete type to an interface/trait
+          - traits can have virtual fields?
       - need an explicit way to require "unsized" (class-like) enums?
         - hey, they are true unsized only if we allow to extend openly; otherwise they are just variable-sized
         - shouldn't the client choose between a layout for "base" enum?